 Why is there a connection between relative performance and noise level?
 At this point, we can only speculate.
-The world is probably a pretty nonlinear place.
-When noise is low, the highly nonlinear nature of tree induction allows it to identify and exploit complex structure that logistic regression misses.
+It seems safe to assume that the world does not provide us solely with linear problems.
+Therefore, when noise is low, the highly nonlinear nature of tree induction allows it to identify and exploit complex structure that logistic regression misses.
 On the other hand, when noise is high, the massive search performed by tree induction algorithms leads them to identify noise as signal, resulting in a deterioration of performance.
 It is a statistical truism that "All models are wrong, but some are useful" (Box, 1979, p.
 202); this is particularly true when the data are too noisy to allow identification of the "correct" relationship.
+The general curve-crossing patterns we see concur with prior simulation studies showing learned linear models outperforming more complex learned models for small data sets, even when the more complex models better represent the true concept to be learned (Flury and Schmid, 1994; Domingos and Pazzani, 1997).